al-brooks/adobeda-project2/README.md

 ### IceBox:

+- Allow users to create new communities
 - A "like" button
 - Filters based on most liked, highest ranked user, etc.
 - search feature
 - sort feature
-- update user profile to hide posts and comments until header is clicked.
+- update user profile to hide posts and comments until header is clicked

 ## WIREFRAME: